Ickli/var_stuff/README.md

 and ability to write something interesting in C++11.

 It can also perform checks at compile-time whether all contained types:
-1. Have not explicitly deleted move assignment operator;
+1. Have not explicitly deleted move constructor;
-2. Have copy assignment operator;
+2. Have copy constructor;
 3. Have both.

-By default variant is checking both.
+By default variant is checking none.

 With checks turned off, you will get std::logic_error exception with some debug type info, dependent on your compiler, if you:
 1. Try to copy variant currently containing non-copyable type;